mhdabdazis/ai-learning-setup/README.md

 # AI Tools Setup Project

 ## Overview
 This project documents the process of setting up and exploring AI-powered development tools using Cursor IDE.
-The goal is to understand how modern AI tools integrate into a developer workflow and how to troubleshoot issues independently.
+The focus was not only on installation, but also on troubleshooting real issues and understanding how these tools integrate into a workflow.

 ---